jzhang512/Containerized_SHiELD_Workflow/SHiELD/instructions.md

 Make sure that you have two directories set up on the host machine: `rundir` and `GFS_fix`.
 They are critical for I/O operations.

 ### Directory Structure
+Ensure that the structure and naming match exactly these:
 ```
 rundir
 ├── INPUT